alexispuckett3/Lab-Report-3.1/README.md

   <img src="https://github.com/hrma240/Lab-3-attempt-3/blob/main/circuit%201%20redo%20lab%204.jpg">
 </p>

 Once we put all of the components together on the breadboard, we supplied 5V to the circuit using the DC Power Supply (DCPS).
-We then used the Digital Multi-Meter (DMM) to measure the voltage at each test site (T1, T2, T3, and T4) seen on the circuit drawing.
+We then used the (DMM) to measure the voltage at each test site (T1, T2, T3, and T4) seen on the circuit drawing.
 We recorded the values and measured the voltage drop across each component in this circuit and the current through the LED using the DMM.

 ### Circuit Two: